When Advocacy Becomes Avoidance

 Against that backdrop, the instinct to discredit organizations voicing concern is not just unpersuasive.
 It is counterproductive.

-Civil rights groups are advocacy organizations.
+Civil rights groups are advocacy organizations too.
 Their mandate is to speak up on issues of access, fairness and freedom.
-That is the entire point of their existence.
 In that sense, they are doing exactly what a trade association does.
 They are representing a constituency and advancing a point of view.

 The irony is hard to miss.
 One advocacy group is condemning another for advocating.
 Taking that approach is not apolitical.
 It is, in effect, partisan – not in the narrow electoral sense, but in deciding which voices are treated as legitimate.